Merijn68/outlier-detection/medium_draft.md

 Modern markets require adaptive, scalable detection methods that reduce noise while preserving important signals.
 This establishes the motivation for more sophisticated approaches grounded in data science and machine learning ([Anodot](https://www.anodot.com/blog/outlier-detection-dramatically-impacts-business/)).

 ## 5. Method Comparison: What Actually Works

-Our research focused on practical approaches applied to daily Fed H.15 market data, balancing simplicity and effectiveness.
+Our research focused on practical approaches to outlier detection which we applied to daily Fed H.15 market data.
 The full code and data are openly available on [GitHub](https://github.com/Merijn68/outlier-detection).
+We inserted 20 point anomalies and scored each method on how acurate it could find these anomalies in the data.

 We explored:

 - Statistical Thresholds and Z-Score Analysis:

 Simple statistical methods that look at the overall distribution in the data.
-Z-score, IRQ, Modified Z-score and a simple rule-based approach, checking for any absolute daily change larger than a specified threshold.
+Z-score, IQR, Modified Z-score and a simple rule-based approach, checking for any absolute daily change larger than a specified threshold.

 - LOF Local Outlier Factor (LOF) on Sliding Windows

 The research highlighted that how you segment data into windows drastically affects detection quality.
 Narrow windows detect short-term spikes but increase false positives, whereas wide windows smooth noise but risk missing meaningful signals.

-- GARCH (Generalized Autoregressive Conditional Heteroskedasticity) A statistical model used to estimate time-varying volatility in financial time series.
+- GARCH (Generalized Autoregressive Conditional Heteroskedasticity)

+A statistical model used to estimate time-varying volatility in financial time series.
 Unlike simpler methods that assume constant variance, GARCH captures the tendency of financial markets to experience clustered periods of high and low volatility.

 - LSTM Autoencoder